Application Note: Custom Coriolis Cart Reduces Calibration Time For AC Unit Manufacturer

 The manufacturer already had Coriolis meters installed on each charge skid to measure flow, but still needed a reliable means of verifying the accuracy of the meters.
 Their existing process involved stopping production, using a forklift to move a large scale into place, charge refrigerant into the tank on the scale, then manually compare the weight reading to the data provided by the station’s meter.
 This proved to be a major source of inefficiency and potentially introduced errors or wasted product.

 After performing verifications and calibrations with this process, the manufacturer saw what a drain this was on resources.
 The process for a single skid could take hours, during which the line was completely down.
 With multiple stations throughout the plant to manage, this downtime was creating notable production bottlenecks.
 These costs quickly stacked, factoring in the wasted refrigerant, the operator’s time, and the immense cost of halted production.
-The custom came to Cross Company with a defined problem: they were wasting too much time and money on this calibration and verification process and needed a better way.
+The customer came to Cross Company with a defined problem: they were wasting too much time and money on this calibration and verification process and needed a better way.

 The Solution